mgcrea/benchmark-kaizoumark/_posts/2016-08-19-decentralized-modules-c-elf-sections.md

 ~~~~

 What we have now is a modules framework that can be extended without modifying its core.
 The modules registraton being static, this is greatly effective both in terms of RAM and CPU consumption.

-Similar mechanisms are actually used in real-worl projects like the Linux Kernel for its drivers.

 ## Pitfalls with interface sections